theolivenbaum/resin/README.md

 ## Write, map, materialize and page

-__Write data flow__: documents that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object can be of type "primitive", string, or bit array, e.g. unnested JSON documents, are persisted to disk and fields are turned into term vectors through tokenization, each vector positioned in a graph (see "Balancing"), each referencing one or more documents, each appended to a file on disk as part of a segment in a column index that will, by the full powers of what is .Net parallelism, be scanned during mapping of queries that target this column.
+__Write data flow__: documents that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object is of type "primitive", string, or bit array, e.g. unnested JSON documents, are persisted to disk and fields are turned into term vectors through tokenization, each vector positioned in a graph (see "Balancing"), each referencing one or more documents, each appended to a file on disk as part of a segment in a column index that will, by the full powers of what is .Net parallelism, be scanned during mapping of queries that target this column.

 Tokenization is configured by implementing `IModel.Tokenize`.